joes0451/ADev/ReadMe.txt

     For App Bundles, Install button will now use bundletool commands to install to connected device.

+ADev-3.1.9:
+    Improved resolving .apk for builds.
+    Improved not modifying projects if you have 'dont_modify_build_gradle' turned on.
+    Some improvements for building LibGdx projects.

 I use it for all of my own development, and try to fix what issues I see, but please let me know of any issues that you find so that I can fix them.